A rib fracture is a crack or break in one or more of your rib bones.

 - To avoid nausea or vomiting, try taking your pain medicines with food.

 If your pain is not severe, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
-You can buy these pain medications at the store.
+You can buy these pain medicines at the store.

-- These should be avoided for the first 24 hours after your injury since they may promote bleeding.
+- These should be avoided for the first 24 hours after your injury since they may lead to bleeding.

 Acetaminophen (Tylenol) may also be used for pain by most people.

 It is important to stay active.
-Do not rest in bed all day.
-Your health care provider will talk with you about when you can return to:
+DO NOT rest in bed all day.
+Your provider will talk with you about when you can return to: